NandiniKodali988/MedQuerry/README.md

 **2. Get the data**

-Download the CMS Medicare Part D Spending by Drug CSV from [data.cms.gov](https://data.cms.gov/summary-statistics-on-use-and-payments/medicare-medicaid-spending-by-drug/medicare-part-d-spending-by-drug) and save it to:
+Download the CMS Medicare Part D Spending by Drug CSV from [data.cms.gov](https://data.cms.gov/summary-statistics-on-use-and-payments/medicare-medicaid-spending-by-drug/medicare-part-d-spending-by-drug) and save it as:

 ```
 data/medicare_part_d_spending.csv